 By many accounts, climate change is expected to continue to warm the region throughout the 21st century.
-The potential effects of climate change in the project area are difficult to quantify or qualify.
+Although the potential indirect effects of climate change in the project area are difficult to quantify or qualify, direct changes of temperature and precipitation, river discharge, wildfire can be estimated based on recent climate models and future emissions scenarios.
 Intolerant flora and fauna, as well as species currently existing on the edge of their range, are expected to be at greatest risk of local extirpation as a result of altered environmental conditions expected under some climate change scenarios (USEPA, 2022a).
 There would be potential for water management and water quality difficulties.
 Climate change may cause increased storm runoff, which could potentially result in greater inputs of pollution, which in turn can affect water quality of the reservoir and downstream of the reservoir.
 Increased runoff may alter rates of sedimentation within the reservoir and reduce the lifetime of the reservoir (USEPA, 2022b).